oniemiddle/LibreAutomate/Other/DocFX/_doc/editor/Code editor.md

 To focus the code editor control without changing selection: middle-click.

 ### WPF window preview
-The program does not have a dialog window editor/designer, but it's easy to create windows in code, using class [wpfBuilder]().
-The program can automatically show/update the window while you edit its code, if it contains code like this:
+The app does not have a dialog window editor/designer, but it's easy to create windows in code, using class [wpfBuilder]().
+The app can automatically show/update the window while you edit its code, if it contains code like this:

 ```csharp
 #if WPF_PREVIEW